-BIOL-30 Emerging Infections / History of Infectious Disease
+BIOL-30 Emerging Infectious/History Infectious Disease 3.0 units

 Designed for non-science majors.
 This course examines current biological threats to societies including emerging and re-emerging diseases (such as AIDS and avian flu) and the release of infectious bio-agents either by terrorists or military organizations.
 We will also discuss these threats in a historical context by reviewing diseases that have had significant effects on human societies (such as smallpox and polio).
 The biology of infectious disease and treatment will be covered.